haniibrahim/sampleSTAT/README.md

 ## Usage ##

-Type `sampleSTAT --help` for help:
+Open a terminal on UNIX or CMD.EXE on Windows® and type `sampleSTAT --help` for help:

 ```
 sampleSTAT performs tests for statistical samples: